 InRule: InRule offers automated decision making for financial institutions to improve processes for loan eligibility, fraud detection, and compliance.
-The AI collects data, including changing market conditions, customer financial data, and financial regulations to lower risk and increase efficiency.
+The AI collects data, including changing market conditions, customer financial data, and financial regulations and uses machine learning to analyze the information to lower risk and increase efficiency.
 InRule also helps financial institutions provide self-service opportunities to their customers, making it easier for clients to pay bills, request new cards, and monitor their financial activity.

 Healthcare teams can combine medical internet of things (IoT) devices and AI to record and analyze patients’ vitals and scans (x-rays, MRIs, etc.) in order to provide care or treatment suggestions.
 While the technology is not quite ready, eventually AI will offer more at-home health solutions and may even allow surgeons to perform in-home surgeries via robot.

 For administrative tasks, AI can improve patient portals and optimize billing procedures, automatically sending invoices, appointment reminders, and insurance requests.
 Expert systems might even be able to emulate doctors’ expertise for prescription recommendations and similar tasks.